Sheffield-Accelerated-VoI/SAVI/README.md

 ### Copyright and License

-Copyright (c) 2014, SAVI authors (see AUTHORS.txt).
+Copyright (c) 2014, the SAVI authors (see AUTHORS.txt).

 Licensed under the BSD 3-clause license (see LICENSE.txt)

 ### Privacy

-This website complies with The University of Sheffield's <a href='http://www.sheffield.ac.uk/privacy' target='_blank'>Privacy Policy</a>
+The SAVI website http://savi.shef.ac.uk/SAVI/ complies with The University of Sheffield's <a href='http://www.sheffield.ac.uk/privacy' target='_blank'>Privacy Policy</a>